Gmottola/Number-Guessing/README.md

 # Number-Guessing
-Player One enters number, Player Two guesses it
+Player One enters a number, Player Two guesses it